 Wednesday 8:30am – Noon & 1:00pm – 5:00pm

 Thursday 8:30am – Noon & 1:00pm – 5:00pm

 Friday 8:30am – Noon

-Concealed Handgun Licenses appointments can be arranged any time during our normal business hours, however, application appointments are only scheduled and accepted on Tuesday afternoons between 1:30 P.M. and 4:15 P.M.
+Concealed Handgun Licenses appointments can be arranged any time during our normal business hours, however, NEW application appointments are only scheduled and accepted on Tuesday afternoons between 1:30 P.M. and 4:15 P.M.
 You must make an appointment prior to arrival.
 License holders wishing to get a replacement card or have their address or name changed may drop in during our business hours.
 It is recommended that you do call a head at 541-265-4912.

 What are the School Based Health Centers?